oilandsugar/staticpinpatchmtl/content/info/participants.en.md

 ## Contest and gift bags

-**The items for the gift bags should ideally be mailed to us before the event.** If it’s a problem for you, just contact us!
+**The items for the gift bags should ideally be mailed to us before the event.** If it’s a problem for you, just contact us to let us know!
 We need up to 25 items (or more), but a few will be okay.
-Ex: stickers, postcards, small prints, pins, patches, coupons, etc. Note that **the maximum size is 7” x 4.75”**.
+Ex: stickers, postcards, small prints, pins, patches, coupons, etc. Note that **the maximum size for the items is 7” x 4.75”**.

 We are also organizing **a contest** for which we would need a pin and/or a patch from you.
 It’s voluntary but all contributions are really appreciated!
 Please send them at the same time as the gift items, but identify them clearly.